20 Life Lessons From Black Cat Clyde in Kitty Heaven: A remembrance of his life and death a year ago today.

 5. Be Open To New Things

 Clyde wore many hats: writer, blogger, book reviewer, tarot and astrology maven but he never quite mastered product reviews.
 It was beneath him and I never pushed the point.
-He continued to be open to new things and I figured if an old cat of 19 can, so could I. As always, lifestyle adjustments were made.
+He continued to be open to new things and I figured if an old cat of 19 could be, then so could I. As always, lifestyle adjustments were made.
 Clyde never had litter box issues but as his arthritis progressed, we had to get an extra large, low-sided litter box for easier entry.

 6. Respecting Boundaries Is Healthy and Wise